levetation/Solar-Cycles/README.md

+<h1>Do solar cycles emerge faster than they decay?</h1>

 🧪 Science project inspired by: <a href="https://www.sciencebuddies.org/science-fair-projects/project-ideas/Astro_p017/astronomy/sunspot-cycles">Link</a>

-Do solar cycles ramp up to solar maxima faster than they decay?